 OK, So — Golden Goose Originals OR Steve Madden Dupes?

 If you’re looking for high-quality, really well-made, comfortable sneakers that will go with everything and stand the test of time, the Golden Goose sneakers really are a good investment.
 Think price-per-wear…they’re expensive, but if you want one-pair-fits-all that will get lots of use, it might be worth the higher price tag.
 If you’re looking to dip your toe into the sneaker style and aren’t sure if it’s for you, the Steve Maddens are a great option.
-Some quality is sacrificed for the price, so they may not last as long as the GG, but they are comfortable and come in a bunch of funky prints and patterns.
+Some quality is sacrificed for the price, so they may not last as long as the GG, but they are comfortable and come in some fun prints.

 jeans: Everlane Authentic Stretch High-Rise Skinny Button Fly (size 27 regular, these are one of our favorite pairs of jeans at TME . . . see how we’re all wearing them here)